Looking for links to state laws? Go to the Pa. Local Government Commission’s website.

 - Incorporation Dates for Municipalities: This will take you to a Pennsylvania Historical and Museum Commission map where you can click on your county and find all the incorporation dates for the municipalities in that county.
-(Technically, townships were “formed” or “established,” not “incorporated,” but that is the term that is used on this site.)

 - Local Government Commission: The Local Government Commission is a bipartisan legislative service agency that is charged with providing research assistance to the General Assembly, as well as proposing legislation that would enable local governments to be more effective and efficient in providing services.
 Resources provided by the commission include the Pennsylvania Legislator’s Municipal Deskbook, and links to the frequently cited municipal laws of Pennsylvania.
 You can purchase the Second Class Township Code here.

 - Local Government Environmental Assistance Network: The Local Government Environmental Assistance Network (LGEAN) provides environmental management, planning, funding, and regulatory information for elected and appointed municipal officials, managers, and staff.